-The success of our cruise ship-targeted services highlights the potential for special event travel to bring positive social outcomes to the community while being financially viable for ORC.
+The success of our cruise ship-targeted services highlights the potential for special event travel to bring positive social outcomes to the community.

-Special events policy

-SE P1

-Events: support access to events to reduce congestion, improve safety, and maintain the operational performance of the transport network, where logistically and financially viable.
+Special events policy SE P1 Events: support access to events to reduce congestion, improve safety, and maintain the operational performance of the transport network, where logistically and financially viable.

-Special events actions The council will: SE A1 Where funding for targeted public transport services is secured by third parties, such as event organisers, support special events by: • contracting and managing service provision on behalf of event organisers • providing discounted fares to use on the existing public transport network • undertaking promotional/marketing activities.
+Special events actions The council will: SE A1 Where funding for targeted public transport services is secured by event organisers, support special events by: contracting and managing service provision on behalf of event organisers providing discounted fares to use on the existing public transport network undertaking promotional/marketing activities.
+Where possible, event services should be branded and run as extra trips on the existing network; in some cases, services may run on bespoke alignments.
 SE A2 Financially contribute to the provision of public transport services for major events.
-Special events are considered to be major where each condition below is met: • Sufficient public funding is available • The event is generally expected to have more than 10,000 4 attendees on any one day • The event takes place within ORC boundaries • The wider community would benefit from event-related public transport services.
+Special events are considered to be major where each condition below is met: Sufficient public funding is available.
+The event is generally expected to have more than 10,0004 attendees on any one day.
+The event takes place within ORC boundaries.
+The wider community would benefit from event-related public transport services.
 SE A3 Work with partner agencies, event organisers and other relevant groups to plan and implement public transport services for special events in a way that reduces congestion, improves safety, and maintains the operational performance of the transport network.
 SE A4 Maintain an annual calendar of planned events to assist with the planning and provision of public transport.